Search This Blog

 2-2.
 Any person who has committed a prohibited act, in violation of Article 26 (1), or failed to comply with an order under 26 (3);

-Sound source hoarding is a serious offense that distorts the marketplace, deceives consumers, and discredits artists.
-While collective bulk purchases by fans are normal and voluntary, sound source hoarding is an illegal activity done solely to create false popularity, fame, and financial gain for the artist, including the management company.
-When consumers do not trust the marketplace, the market damage is done to all society.
-Management companies do some occasions without the artist's awareness and by specialized agencies.
-But it's only a matter of time until it's discovered, and the artist's reputation and popularity are severely damaged.
+Sound source hoarding is a grave offense that skews the marketplace, misleads consumers, and undermines artists.
+While bulk purchases by fans are common and voluntary, sound source hoarding is an unlawful act aimed solely at generating artificial popularity, fame, and profit for the artist and their management.
+When consumers lose faith in the marketplace, it negatively impacts society as a whole.
+Management companies sometimes engage in this practice without the artists’ awareness, often through specialized agencies.
+However, it is only a matter of time before these actions are uncovered, leading to severe damage to the artists’ reputation and popularity.

 https://welcon.kocca.kr/ko/info/trend/1953646